achegevara/tags-generator/README.md

 Test-task.
 Tags generator developed with HTML/CSS/vanilla JS.

+You can find the demo here: https://achegevara.github.io/tags-generator-demo/ <br>
 The result file **index.html** is situated in the «**/dist**» folder.
 And all the source(pre-build) files are available in the «/src» one.